jnozzi/cocoadev.com/markdown/BezierPathMathFunction.md

 Here are two of my C++ 2d bezier path functions, a recursive one and a quadratic one.

-Note that General/PointList is a templated list of points, but could easily be replaced with something like std::vector or std::list.
+Note that PointList is a templated list of points, but could easily be replaced with something like std::vector or std::list.
 And the point class was just your standard Point2D C++ class with overloaded operators.
-For reference, this came from an old 2d subpixel precise graphics API I worked on several years ago for General/BeOS... coming to OS X, Quartz obviated any use for this, for me.
+For reference, this came from an old 2d subpixel precise graphics API I worked on several years ago for BeOS... coming to OS X, Quartz obviated any use for this, for me.